muggy8/improbable/have-and-havenot/rM7jQact.md

 This girl will probably go far.

-I carried Melody to Patrisha before I noted down my thoughts on melody.
+I carried Melody to Patrisha before I noted down my thoughts on the stone tablet.

 After that, Patrisha came up to me with a concerned look on her face.